Trust the Neurodiverse Process with Ilona Bannister E30

 Written by #WWR

-Sareta and Chioma love Ilona’s heart and her compassion.
-Ilona’s advice to those wanting to rebrand themselves is that patience is key and nothing is a failure, because we are all informed by our experiences and those experiences, even if we don’t realise it at the time, help to take us to the next level.
+Ilona also shares her advice for anyone wanting to rebrand themselves.
+As she says, patience is key, and nothing is a failure, as we can all learn from our experiences and use them to take us to the next level.

 Ilona Recommends